pyrogram/pyrogram/docs/source/start/errors.rst

 As stated above, there are really many (too many) errors, and in case Pyrogram does not know anything yet about a specific one, it raises a special :obj:`520 Unknown Error <pyrogram.errors.UnknownError>` exception and logs it in the ``unknown_errors.txt`` file.
-Users are invited to report these unknown errors; in later versions of Pyrogram some kind of automatic error reporting module might be implemented.
+Users are invited to report these unknown errors.

 Examples
 --------